marko-knoebl/slides/sections/javascript-testing/20-assertions-en.md

 ## Assertions

-Assertions can be written in two main styles:
+Assertions can be written in different styles:

 **assert**: